Youth, Social Media & Mental Health—What’s the Connection?

-Similar to alcohol or drugs, people can become addicted to social media when they begin to use social networking sites as a coping mechanism to relieve stress, loneliness, or depression.
 Continuous use worsens moods and eventually interferes with relationships and work or school tasks.
 This encourages users to engage more with social media in search of relief, creating a vicious cycle that fosters a dependency on and addiction to social media.

 Social Media Addiction Symptoms